united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Tutorials/tulip/connecting-tulip-with-umh/index.md

 ## Summary

 This approach makes it possible to connect additional data sources to Tulip and combine Tulip with a Unified Namespace.
 It also reduces implementation time by eliminating the need to open ports in the corporate firewall.

+Interested?
+Then check out also the corresponding [blog article](TODO)